elunna/nerfhack-changelog/README.md

   threat.
 * Monsters can read summon cards as well.
 * Any summon "sphere" cards are special because they will instantly explode when thrown at a monster.
+* Cursed summon cards create hostile monsters.

 **Razor cards:**
 * In SpliceHack, razor cards were simply shuriken relabeled.
 * In NerfHack, razor cards have been properly implemented as their own weapon type using the shuriken skill.
 * Deals d6 vs small and d6 vs large, +2 to-hit, weighs 1.
+* Cartomancers will be able to recognize the enchantment of razor cards at XP7
-* Cartomancers recognize the enchantment and BUC status of all razor cards.
+* Cartomancers will be able to recognize the BUC status of razor cards at XP15.
 * Razor cards will appear as part of the cartomancers regular death drops and will sometimes take the place of a summon card or zap card.
 These follow the same rules as any stacked weapon type, so you may receive a stack of 6-11 that could be blessed/cursed/uncursed, and possibly poisoned.

 **Zappable cards:**
 * These can also drop when cartomancers kill monsters.
 They act as one-use wands.
-These have a 0% generation chance so that other roles will not see them randomly, but they could see them in bones.
+* These have a 0% generation chance so other roles will not see them randomly
+* Cursed zap cards have a chance to backfire like wands, but can not explode.

+**Spellcasting overhaul:**
+* Cartomancers do not learn spells (from starting books, reading spellbooks, or god gifts)
+* Instead, they can instantaneously cast spells by reading rulebooks.
+* Rulebooks generate with 4-5 charges and each reading uses a charge.
+* When 0 charges remain after reading a rulebook, it is used up.
+* Cartomancers's start out knowing the identities of all rulebooks (since usually the title and purpose of a rulebook is quite clear on the cover).
+* Cartomancers also always cast spells at expert level.
+* Rulebooks can still be written with magic markers (no penalty for cartomancers unlike forging cards)

+**Card combos:**
+* The 'Z' spellcasting command is instead is used for card combos that the cartomancer gets access to as they level up.
+* Card combos do not become available until level 5.
+You gain the ability to cast more cards as you level up:
+  * level 5: 2 cards
+  * level 10: 3 cards
+  * level 15: 4 cards
+  * level 20+: 5 cards.
+* The first card costs 5 energy.
+Further cards cost 20 energy per card to play.

 **Changes to the cartomancer quest:**
 * Created a unique duelist monster to take the place of students in the cartomancer quest.